Scarpa Instinct VS Review

 The wide fit of the Instincts feels exceptional to our lead tester.
 The elastic on the upper is tight, but once you get your foot in there and hear the satisfying "thbbbt" of air rushing out of the heel, they can stay on for hours of bouldering.
 For footwork intensive, less than vertical routes, some of our testers felt pain in their Achilles after climbing longer pitches.
 We don't recommend these shoes for multi-pitch, but they are plenty comfy for long days of bouldering and cragging.
 That being said, Lynn Hill has been spotted rocking the Instincts on El Cap, so if the shoe fits you well, go for it.

-At $175, the Scarpa Instinct is competitively priced with other high-end performance shoes and is about $20 cheaper than the La Sportiva Genius.
+The Scarpa Instinct is competitively priced with other high-end performance shoes and is around $10 cheaper than the La Sportiva Genius.
 Our experience has been that they resole well, but if sized too tightly, the upper develops a hole over the big toe knuckle.
 Otherwise, the shoe seems durable.
 The pull tabs remain in place after lots of aggressive yarding, and the velcro buckle shows no signs of pulling off.

 The Scarpa Instinct is a worthy alternative to other single closure velcro shoes like the LaSportiva Solutions or the Butora Acro.
 They are wider than Solutions but not as wide as the Butora Acro, and the uppers are tight enough to fit securely on low volume feet.
 If you want a shoe that can edge on a dime and has a heel that won't blow before your knee does (as our lead testers did), grab yourself a pair of Instincts.